GRIT: Graph-Regularized Logit Refinement for Zero-shot Cell Type Annotation: Experiments

 We focus on the zero-shot cell type annotation task on these datasets and employ LangCell, a pretrained CLIP model adapted for scRNA-seq and text alignment, to generate the initial soft label logits $P_0$.
-Following standard preprocessing procedures in Scanpy \cite{wolf2018scanpy}, a PCA-based $k$ nearest neighbor ($k$-NN) graph is constructed for each dataset to capture cell similarity relationships (see Appendix).
+Following standard preprocessing procedures in Scanpy \cite{wolf2018scanpy} (see Appendix), a PCA-based $k$ nearest neighbor ($k$-NN) graph is constructed for each dataset to capture cell similarity relationships.
 Unless otherwise stated, we use $\alpha=0.2$ for LangCell, 50 principal components for PCA, and $k=15$ for $k$-NN as our default hyperparameters.
-The initial logits are refined using GRIT with a default hyperparameter of $\lambda=1$.
-To evaluate performance, we report accuracy, macro F1 score, and weighted F1 score.
+The initial logits $P_0$ are refined using GRIT with a default hyperparameter of $\lambda=1$.

+For comparison, we evaluate GRIT against LangCell and two intuitive baselines that directly combine the initial logits with the PCA-based $k$-NN graph. \textbf{(1) Majority Vote:} the predicted cell type is determined by the majority vote among the predictions of a cell and its neighbors $\arg\max_j \sum_{i' \in \mathcal{N}_k(i)} \mathbb{I}\!\left( g(x_{i'}) = j \right)$. \textbf{(2) Logit Average:} the logits of a cell and its neighbors are averaged to produce a refined logit, and the final prediction is obtained using the refined logit via $\arg\max_j \frac{1}{|\mathcal{N}_k(i)|} \sum_{i' \in \mathcal{N}_k(i)} P_0(i')$.
+Here we denote $\mathcal{N}_k(i)$ the set of $k$ nearest neighbors of cell $i$ in the PCA-based $k$-NN graph (including cell $i$ itself).
+Performance of all methods is assessed using accuracy and macro F1 score (see Appendix), evaluating both overall and class-balanced predictive performance.